vrcAlbert/documentation-api/source/javascript/$container/nosOnShow.rst

 .. js:function:: nosOnShow.bind(callback)

-	Bind a function which will be called each time that the element toggle visible.
+	Binds a callback function which will be called each time that the element becomes visible.

 	:param function callback: A callback function.